Sherrydqy/CIM-642-Physical-Computing/Notes/Notes.md

 knock Lock - solution: numberOfKnocks = 0;//add it to the last line

 - music fountain, e.g Las Vegas Fountain, there's sensor? / engage and disengage?

+# 2019.03.28

+* HW
+  * Finish the tutorials
+  * design something used that sheet, the one from the top and another one from the bottom.
+  * 3D print it

+For 3D printer, you need to measure in MM (millimeters) For CLC and the other machine in 1018, you need to measure an object in inches

+Inner dimension claws (Top)
+Outer dimension claws (Bottom)

+cap for a button

+*"3.4, give or take"*
+*tolerance concept*

+Solid works (a 3D printer software)

+Parametric modeling (参数模型) - one measurement changes, it can automatically adjust the whole model

+Top view is used in 3D printing.
+So you should select sketch on the top plane - Because a 3D printer print things from the bottom to the top

+constraints = anchor points telling whether they are intersect.

+You never want use the exact measurement for 3D printing.
+Because of thermal dynamic extension and stuff,
+You need to add a tolerance
+How do you do that?
+Set the caliper at the measurement that kind of bigger than the actual size, and put your button, for example, between the claws to see if it fits.

+* Cura
+try to print from angles, like you can use gravity towards your favor.
+Profiles: choose 'fast'

+**Support:** 如果你要打印一些悬空的东西
+**Build Plate Adhesion:**
+* Build Plate Adhesion Type:
+  * Brim: 四周的
+  * Skirt:

+Manage Printer: connect.
+You can remote print to it if the 3D Printer has a wifi connectivity